Azeved00/Go2Go/readme.md

 ## How To Run

-In each of the folders there is a script, `runner.sh`, that sets up the network and starts all the peers.
+In each of the folders there is a script, `runner.sh`, that sets up the network and starts all the peers locally, there is also a script `remote_runner.sh` that sets up a network compromised of peers in different machines.

+For more information in each of these algorithms, go check the readme included in each of the folders.

+### Note
-Do note that the script uses `tmux` to run the peers in different panes.
+The scripts use `tmux` to run the peers in different panes, same window.